 The next connection is an “AN fitting”.
 This stands for Army Navy as these two agencies agreed on this method as the standard back in WWII.
 Unlike hose end injectors, this method of joining 2 connections has stood the test of time and is still used today and is regulated under Aerospace Standards specification AS4842, AS4843, and AS4875.
 (2 Points)

-Adapting the AN fitting to the anodized fuel rail is a tapered NPT (National Pipe Thread) as this type of thread provides rigidity and a pressure tight seal.
+Adapting the AN fitting to the anodized fuel rail is an o-ring sealed port fitting.
+The same connection used in every race car on planet earth which provides a pressure tight seal.
 (2 Points)